-L. T. TEW takes this method to inform first dose the inhabitants of this Town and vicinity, that having procured a new Instrument Worms in Children: there is no surer, safer expressly for the purpose, is now pre- or speedier remedy in the world, as it never pared to take all the latest styles of Type, fails. combining all the newest improvements of Ambrotypes, Melaionotype, Photographs, Nielotypes. a style unsurpassed.
-From his long experience as an Artist acknowledges no su- are willing to testify to its wonderful virtues.
-Those wishing good Likenesses of themselves or friends, are invited to call the Invigorator, and swallow and examine specimens.
-No charge made both together. unless perfect satisfaction given.
-L. T. TEW.
-Sept 16, 1858.-tf.
+PHOTOGRAHS In every Style of the Art.
+N. E. Corner Seventh and Chesnut Sts., the inhabitants of this Town and vicinity, L. T. TEW takes this method to inform that having procured a new Instrument Diarrhaa in its worst forms, while Summer pared to take all the latest styles of Type, combining all the newest improvements of Ambrotypes, Melaionotype, Photographs, Nielotypes. at his old Room near the Court House, in a style unsurpassed.
+From his long experience as au Artist acknowledges no su- Those wishing good Likenesses of themselves or friends, are invited to call any part of the country at the shortest S. H. CRITTENDEN, Principal, Consulting and examine specimens.
+No charge made L. T. TEW.
+Sept 16, 1858 .- tf.

 EMPLOYMENT. \$50 a month, and all expenses Paid.

-An Agent is wanted in every town and county in the United States, to engage in a OF CRITTENDEN'S BOOK-KEEPING RY WARER, corner of Broome and Mercer gists.
-Sold also by Hollinshead & Detrick, for sale-Price \$1 50-Key to same, 50 cts Streets, New York City. enclosing one pos- and James N. Durling, Stroudsburg, Pa.
+An Agent is wanted in every town and county in the United States, to engage in a the above profits may be certainly realized.
+For further particulars, address Dr. J. HEN- which are the result of a Diseasad Liver.
+RY WARER, corner of Broome and Mercer Streets, New York City, enclosing one pos-[Feb.
+10, 1859.-6m age stamp.
+BLANK DEEDS For sale at this Office HOWARD ASSOCIATION.

-HOWARD ASSOCIATION,

 PHILADELPHIA.

-A Benevolent Institution established by spe-cial Eudowment, for the Relief of the Sick and Distressed, afflicted with Vriulent & Epidemick Diseases.
-The HOWARD ASSOCIATION, in view practiced upon the unfortunate victims of diseases, in all their forms, and to give Med- Pomp's Drug Store. ical advice gratis to all who apply by letter, with a description of their condition, (age, occupation, habits of life, &c.) and in case of extreme poverty, to FURNISH MEDI-CINE FREE OF CHARGE.
-It is needthe highest Medical skill of the age, and will fornish the most approved modern treat The Directors of the Association, in their with the success which has attended the labors of their Surgeons in the cure of Sper matorthæa, Seminal Weakness, Gonorrhæa Gleet, Syphilis, the vice of Onanism or Self Abuse, Diseases of the Kidneys and Blad der, &c., and order a continuance of the same plan for the ensuing year.
-The Directors, on a review of the past, feel assured that their labors in this sphere of benevolent effort have been of great ben etit to the afflicted, especially to the young, and they have resolved to devote themselves, with renewed zeal, to this very important and much despised cause.
-An admirable Report on Spermatorrhea, or Seminal Weakness, the vice of Onaism. kinds, together with a large assortment of Masturbation, or Self Abuse, and other diseases of the Sexual Organs, by the Consult ing Surgeon, will be sent by mail (in a sealed envelope). free of charge, on receipt of two stamps, for postage.
-Other Reports and selected, are offered at prices that cannot | Fracts on the nature and treatment of Sexual diseases, diet, &c. are constantly being published for gratuitous distribution, and Address, for Report or treatment, DR. J. By order of the Directors.
+A Benevolent Instriution established by special Eudowment, for the Relief of the Sick and Distressed, afflicted with Vriulent & Epidemick Diseases.
+The HOWARD ASSOCIATION, in view MANUFACTORY! diseases, in all their forms, and to give Med- Pomp's Drug Store. ical advice gratis to all who apply by letter. with a description of their condition, (age, occupation, habits of life, &c.) and in case of extreme poverty, to FURNISH MEDI-CINE FREE OF CHARGE.
+It is needthe highest Medical skill of the age, and will furnish the most approved modern treatwith the success which has attended the la- selling bors of their Surgeons in the cure of Spermatorrhoea, Seminal Weakness, Gonorrhoea.
+Cleet, Syphilis, the vice of Onanism or Self-Abuse, Diseases of the Kidneys and Blad der, &c., and order a continuance of the same plan for the ensuing year.
+The Directors, on a review of the past, feel assured that their labors in this sphere of benevolent effort have been of great benefit to the afflicted, especially to the young, and they have resolved to devote themselves, with renewed zeal, to this very important and much despised cause.
+An admirable Report on Spermatorrheea, eases of the Sexual Organs, by the Consult ed envelope), free of charge, on receipt of two stamps, for postage.
+Other Reports and oal diseases, diet, &c. are constantly being published for gratuitous distribution, and Address, for Report or treatment, DR. J. By order of the Directors.
+EZRA D. HEARTWELL, Prest.